OpenKH/OpenKh/docs/kh2/file/type/03system.md

 ## Memt

-Defines which character models to load in certain situations.
+Defines which character [objects](../../obj.md) to load in certain situations.

 ### Memt Structure